 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).

 Ans: Based on the Log-rank test, we reject (p<0.001) the null hypothesis of equal survival probabilities between subjects with ldl above 160 mg/dL and those with ldl below 160 mg/dL.

+5/5 for performing an appropriate analysis

+2/5 for reporting the association appropriately

+Wrong p-value(-1)

+Wrong conclusion(-1)

+Did not report whether the p-valu is two-sided or one-sided(-1)

+Total: 7/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?